naranjito72/naranjito72/README.md

   *  :star: OOP and clean code as a goal.

-  This is *not* a CV but a small presentation, an introduction to myself and a portfolio of sorts.
-So let's begin.
+  <p style="text-align:center;">This is *not* a CV but a small presentation, an introduction to myself and a portfolio of sorts.
+So let's begin.</p>

 ### About me